 Plausible arguments have been made that the limiting technological factors to life detection on ocean worlds is not the detection methods themselves, but the sample access and processing steps.
-With the exception of Titan, the ocean worlds of the outer planets are covered by ice of varying thickness; this presents a considerable obstacle to collecting representative samples.
+With the exception of Titan's organic liquids and the ocean-sourced Enceladus plume, the ocean worlds of the outer planets are covered by ice of varying thickness; this presents a considerable obstacle to collecting representative samples.
 A variety of methods have been proposed to collect surface ice including coring, rasping, cutting, and direct melting.
 All of these methods have advantages and disadvantages, but none overcomes the central problem of material alteration during the long transit through the ice shell and radiation processing at the near surface.
 A variety of ice penetrators have been envisioned that can directly sample a subsurface ocean and communicate findings to a lander, but there are considerable implementation challenges that need to be overcome including cost, power, communication, instrumentation, and mass imposed on the delivery vehicle.